samblam/StoryMode/cline_docs/progress.md

 ## What's Left to Build

-1.  ✅ Complete Survey Preview UI Improvements: (COMPLETED)
-    - ✅ Fixed video display in survey preview
-    - ✅ Changed input fields to multiple choice selections using survey functions
-    - ✅ Replaced next/previous navigation with a single submit button
-    - ✅ Implemented proper response submission and survey completion

-2.  ✅ Participant Status Management: (COMPLETED)
-    - ✅ Added status column to participants table
-    - ✅ Updated participant creation to set initial "inactive" status
-    - ✅ Implemented status transitions (inactive -> active -> completed -> expired)
-    - ✅ Added validation and error handling
-    - ✅ Created UI for individual and batch status updates
-    - ✅ Added "Save" button to participant management module
-    - ✅ Implemented logic to save participant statuses
+1.  **Enhanced Answer Saving in `survey_matches`:**
+    *   Implement the plan to assign question IDs in the `surveys` table and update frontend/backend to use these IDs.
+(See `cline_docs/ai_engineer_development_plan.md`)
+2.  **Fix Thank You Page:**
+    *   Remove admin link from the thank-you page (`src/pages/surveys/thank-you.astro`).

-3.  ✅ Survey Publishing: (IMPLEMENTED, NEEDS TESTING)
+3.  **Fix Survey Creation Bug:**
-    - ✅ Created publish endpoint with background job integration
-    - ✅ Implemented URL generation for participants
-    - ✅ Set up email sending with invitation templates
-    - ✅ Handle participant status updates (inactive → active)

-4.  ✅ Enhanced Response Saving: (IMPLEMENTED, NEEDS TESTING)
-    - ✅ Added sound_mapping_responses to survey_responses table
-    - ✅ Updated response saving logic
-    - ✅ Implemented participant status updates on completion (active → completed)
-    - ✅ Added validation and error handling
-    - ✅ Implemented completion email notifications

-5. Existing Tasks:
+    *   Address the 400 error during form submission.
+4.  **Fix Participant Management Bug:**
+    *   Resolve Sortable.js integration issues.
+5.  **Fix Survey Preview Bug:**
+    *   Fix the "Play Sound" button functionality.
+6.  **Testing:**
+    *   Test the enhanced answer saving implementation.
+    *   Test survey publishing and response saving workflow.
+7.  **Existing Tasks:**
-    - Advanced analytics and reporting features
+    *   Advanced analytics and reporting features
-    - Integration of sound profiles with surveys during response collection
+    *   Integration of sound profiles with surveys during response collection
-    - Enhanced user interface for survey creation and management
+    *   Enhanced user interface for survey creation and management
-    - Improved error handling and logging
+    *   Improved error handling and logging

 ## Progress Status

 The project is in active development with core functionality for user management, survey creation, sound management, participant management, and survey workflow implementation completed.
-Recent work has focused on fixing critical bugs and implementing a comprehensive participant status management system.
+Recent work has focused on fixing critical bugs in the participant submission workflow.

 Key achievements:
 - Fixed participant deletion functionality